-While the temperatures are not very low, the wind can be occasionally very strong.
+While the temperatures are not very low, the wind can occasionally be very strong.
 Make sure you bring with you some nice sweaters, hats, and if you're particularly prone to feeling cold, some heavy socks.

 2. Visiting northern Japan?
 Bring heavier clothes.

-You may opt, though, to go enjoy one of the most beautiful winters once can experience.
-In that case you'll visit the northern regions of Japan.
+You may opt, though, to go enjoy one of the most beautiful winters once you can experience.
+In that case, you'll visit the northern regions of Japan.
 Your suitcase will definitely need to fit some more stuff.
 Make sure to pack your regular clothes, but also heavy snow clothing, as well as snow boots, and possibly leg warmers.

 Heavier socks and shirts are practically mandatory.
 If you go for areas famous for winter sports, regular hats and gloves might not do the trick, so pack some snow gloves and hats, as well as skiing pants and jackets.